 What does WISHIN Pulse do with my health record?

-WISHIN Pulse allows your doctor to share your health information with other doctors that see you.
-The sharing of your health information is done through a secure, computer network.
-This helps your doctors work together more easily and make better-informed decisions about your care.
+WISHIN Pulse allows your doctor to share your health information with other doctors who see you or with others who are involved in coordinating or managing your care.
+The sharing of your health information is done through a secure computer network.
+This helps those who are responsible for your care work together more easily and make better-informed decisions.
 It can also help reduce mistakes—especially in an emergency.

 Click here to learn more about how WISHIN Pulse protects your privacy and secures your health information.